renfujiwara/LaNoLem/README.md

 Code for reproducing [LaNoLem](),

-Also, main.zip is the archive of this repository.

 Gurobi optimizer is used in one of the comparison methods (MIOSR), so if you want to reproduce the evaluation experiments, you will need a Gurobi license (free for academic use).

 ## Quick demo (for poetry)